OliverCadman/cross_tracks_ci_ms3/TESTING.md

 It was quickly determined that this was being caused by the database 'predicting' the outcome of the search input, and therefore returning the result before the genre name had been completed.

-Research was made into how to overcome this issue, and a post on [Stack Overflow](https://stackoverflow.com/questions/27108725/ajax-jquery-live-search-is-duplicating-the-output-results) was found:
+Research was made into how to overcome this issue, and [this article](https://barker.codes/blog/how-to-empty-an-element-in-vanilla-js/) was found. was found:

 ```